- General Concepts

 There is a great deal of published academic work on what the top 7 or top 10 drivers or key enablers of employee engagement are.
 However, a ‘one size fits all’ approach to enabling engagement will not be effective, since all of these drivers will not matter equally to everyone.

-To be effective, specific data will have to be collected to identify the most significant needs within an organization, which should then be used to formulate high-impact programmes that will address the relevant drivers of engagement.
+To be effective, specific data will have to be collected to identify the most significant needs within an organization, which should then be used to formulate high-impact programs that will address the relevant drivers of engagement.
 Overall, however, extensive research into engagement best practices points to the following key drivers of employee engagement that will be dealt with in more detail in the following section.

 Employee engagement is not a series of mechanistic steps or a couple of impromptu action plans hastily instituted to remedy a motivational problem at the organization.
 Employee engagement is in a sense an organizational way of life – a work environment where employees understand and commit to the company’s direction, strategy and goals, a philosophy that starts at the top and permeates through all the management levels to every worker.
 For employees to be engaged in an organization, they need to be connected to the vision, mission and values of the organization.
 They must have a clear understanding of how important their jobs are to the organization’s success, i.e. there must be a clear link or line-of-sight between the employee’s performance and the organization’s achievements.

 The rationale behind this has to do with the employee’s need to believe in something bigger, to contribute to a higher purpose.
-Once the basic needs of a job (good pay check, benefits, working conditions) have been met, employees need to know how they contribute to something bigger than themselves in order to be motivated.
+Once the basic needs of a job (good paycheck, benefits, working conditions) have been met, employees need to know how they contribute to something bigger than themselves in order to be motivated.
 This something bigger could be nurses helping to improve the quality of life of their patients, or teachers helping their students get a head start in life.
 Or it could be helping their companies to achieve their business goals.
-It is not uncommon for highly engaged employees to turn down higher pay or promotion to remain in a job where they believe they do more meaningful work.
+It is not uncommon for highly engaged employees to turn down higher pay or promotions to remain in a job where they believe they do more meaningful work.

-Employees that are strategically aligned with their organization’s objectives, and that are constantly reminded by their managers or supervisors of how important their roles are to organizational success, will feel that their work has meaning and is important.
+Employees who are strategically aligned with their organization’s objectives, and are constantly reminded by their managers or supervisors of how important their roles are to organizational success, will feel that their work has meaning and is important.
 They will be proud of the work they are doing and will believe they make a difference.
 Employees with such a clear line-of-sight on corporate goals will be more likely to be engaged.

 Research by Gallup, however, indicates that less than half of all workers in their database feel that their work has meaning and that they are contributing towards their companies’ missions.
 Their research found surprisingly little difference across industries: workers in less glamorous jobs (prison guards, hotel maids, shoe shiners) sometimes felt a strong connection to a mission, while workers in more altruistic and caring jobs (health care, nursing) sometimes felt little connection to a mission.

-The reason for this has all to do with the employee’s direct manager – supervisors who are themselves connected to their organization’s vision and goals and who actively communicate this to their teams, tend to have a higher percentage of team members that are similarly connected.
+The reason for this has all to do with the employee’s direct manager – supervisors who are themselves connected to their organization’s vision and goals and who actively communicate this to their teams, tend to have a higher percentage of team members who are similarly connected.
 The connections seem to diminish the further the employees are removed from top management.
-Approximately two thirds of the more senior employees closer to the top tend to be connected, while at the lower levels – where people actually deal with customers – less than a third were connected.
+Approximately two-thirds of the more senior employees closer to the top tend to be connected, while at the lower levels – where people actually deal with customers – less than a third were connected.

 In many of the more successful companies, senior managers understand the links between employee engagement, customer satisfaction and business performance, and the engagement argument has long since been won.
 In the majority of organizations, however, employee engagement is either ignored by management, delegated to the organization’s HR department, or relegated to an annual survey.
 To be of benefit to the organization, employee engagement should be seen as a planned business strategy with expected and measured business results that are the responsibility of the organization’s executive management.

 To implement employee engagement as an organizational way of life, engagement interventions should be driven on a daily basis from both a leadership and managerial point of view.
 The organization’s leadership should set the tone for a culture of engagement throughout the organization, while managers at all levels of the organization should drive engagement on an individual and team level with their direct reports.
 The role of HR will be to facilitate the process and to help the managers to maximize the engagement level of their teams by implementing the practices, systems and processes necessary to sustain a workplace that is conducive to engagement.
-Establishing an engagement way of life will only happen with the full and sustained support of the entire senior management team – it should be a top, strategic priority for them.
+Establishing an engaging way of life will only happen with the full and sustained support of the entire senior management team – it should be a top, strategic priority for them.
 They need to wholeheartedly buy into the philosophy and business case of employee engagement:

 Executives in general spend too much time trying to formulate the perfect vision or mission statements, goals and related, and not enough time on aligning their organizations with the visions and goals already in place.
-There is a big difference between an organization with a vision statement and a visionary organization, and between an organization with clear goals and a goal-driven organization.
+There is a big difference between an organization with a vision statement and a visionary organization and between an organization with clear goals and a goal-driven organization.

 Providing a clear line-of-sight to organizational goals means aligning each individual worker’s job content and work-related goals to some aspect of the organization’s strategy or goals.
 Strategic alignment has two parts: